Peter Gordon is a founding member of Patent GC.

 Peter is a graduate of the Massachusetts Institute of Technology (in computer science and engineering) and Suffolk University Law School.

-When he is not working for clients, or attending to firm operations, he enjoys spending time with his family, attending his children’s sporting events, cooking, and working on his antique home.
+When he is not working for clients, or attending to firm operations, he enjoys spending time with his family, attending his children’s sporting events, cooking, working on his antique home, and volunteering for his local church.